Midland & West of England Great Dane Club

-On 9/9/2018 Mr Neil Morgan was unanimously voted in as our Acting Secretary due to Sarah Tempests reluctant resignation from the post, having upcoming surgery and other commitments.
+On 9/9/2018 Mr Neil Morgan was unanimously voted in as our Acting Secretary,(now converted to Sectretary at the 2019 AGM) due to Sarah Tempests reluctant resignation from the post, having upcoming surgery and other commitments.
 Sarah will be staying on the committee in her role as Social Secretary

 Neil would like to introduce himself to you all…..

 I have been involved in the dog world since the age of 12.
 A long time ago………

 My chosen breed way back then was Cavalier King Charles Spaniels, “Hywillhaze”.
 I lived in the same village as the late great Molly Cocker, “Homerbrent”.
 We would travel to many a show together and in those days many a trip was on a dog coach.
 I remember vividly leaving Newton Abbot railway station at 11pm at night to make it to the championship shows of Scotland.